moskomule/moskomule.github.io/content/en/home/about.md

 weight: 8
 ---

-I am Ryuichiro Hataya, PhD student at UTokyo, RA at RIKEN AIP, RA at RIISE at UTokyo.
+I am Ryuichiro Hataya, PhD student at UTokyo, RA at RIKEN AIP, RIISE at UTokyo, and Beyond AI at UTokyo.

 ### Research Interests